huntabyte/unetlab.github.io/about/index.md

 tags:
 - UNetLab
 ---
-The UNetLab project is under heavy development.
+The UNetLab | EVE project is under heavy development.
 If you want to stay updated with beta release and enhancement, you can subscribe to our mailing list.

 ## Team